 Having suicidal thoughts can be a response to feeling as if your life is out of your control; that it will never get better.
 You might also think that your family and friends would be better off without you.

-Although you might feel painfully alone right now, it is important for you to know that other people have felt like ending their lives too.
 Other people thinking about suicide will have had similar thoughts to your own.

 Above all, it is important to remember that suicidal feelings dissipate.
 Experiencing these thoughts does not mean you need to act on them.

 How to help yourself if you’re feeling suicidal